Combinatorial degree version of a generalized $\mathbb{Z}_p$-Tucker's lemma with a combinatorial proof: Abstract

 \section{Abstract}

-Combinatorial analogues of classical Borsuk--Ulam type theorems (e.g., Tucker's lemma, $\mathbb{Z}_p$-Tucker's lemma etc.) have numerous important applications in combinatorics.
+Combinatorial analogues of classical Borsuk--Ulam-type theorems (e.g., Tucker's lemma, $\mathbb{Z}_p$-Tucker's lemma, etc.) have numerous important applications in combinatorics.
 In this paper, we formulate a combinatorial degree version of a generalized $\mathbb{Z}_p$-Tucker's lemma.
-Our proof is purely combinatorial in the sense that it does not involve homology, cohomology or any notions from continuous topology.
-As the main technical tool to prove the aforementioned degree theorem, we prove a Hopf trace type formula, which is also purely combinatorial and involves no homology.
+Our proof is purely combinatorial in the sense that it does not involve homology, cohomology or any other notions from continuous topology.
+In order to prove the aforementioned degree theorem, as a main technical tool, we prove a Hopf trace-type formula, which is also purely combinatorial and involves no homology.
 This combinatorial Hopf trace formula is of independent interest.